 When you start to listen to Artifacts you will do Repentance!

-What else?
 You know, none of the tracks are bad, no discernible fillers.
 Let me mention As Candles We Burn and Profiled kind of ramping the tension up a bit more.
-As a ballad-like, kind of low-tempo contribution, Unshared Worlds is a pretty good one.
+As a ballad-like, somewhat low-tempo contribution, Unshared Worlds is a pretty good one.
 I like the lyrics on this track, especially the refrain is well done.
-Some cheese there too, but hey, goes with the territory, doesn’t it?
+And don’t be afraid of the cheese that continues to drip on this track.
+It kind of goes with the territory, doesn’t it?

-Now, talking about cheese: The 10+ minute epic and bombast laden Teardrop will make you wade knee-deep in it.
+The 10+ minute epic and bombast-laden Teardrop will make you wade knee-deep in it.
 With a female guest vocalist to boot.
 Well, take it on the chin!
 It is Power Metal after all.
 Just brace yourself for the onslaught.
 A complex track right up there with the more operatic, almost cinematic contenders in the music industry.
-But they never get to a level of cheese infused Power Metal other bands – like Gloryhammer – managed to get themselves in trouble with.
+But they never get to a level of cheese-infused Power Metal other bands – like Gloryhammer – managed to get themselves in trouble with.

-In conclusion, Artifacts is really one refined piece of #metal, delivered in the band’s own brand and style mix.
+Artifacts is really one refined piece of metal, delivered in the band’s own brand and style mix.
 Not one note astray in the whole production, recorded and mixed with a precision that is up there with the best.
 If only the mastering could have been done a tad better, this would have been perfect.
 But hey: Nothing is ever perfect.